mirkosertic/UltraKiosk/README.md

 UltraKiosk is a lightweight iOS app that displays Home Assistant in full‑screen kiosk mode.
 It can also act as a voice satellite.
 A common use case is a wall‑mounted iPad as a smart display.

 ## Features
-- Full‑screen display of Home Assistant dashboards (works best with HACS "Kioskmode")
+- Full‑screen kiosk-mode display of Home Assistant dashboards (works best with HACS "Kioskmode")
 - Screensaver after inactivity
 - Wake the display via face detection using the device camera
 - Always‑on voice satellite for Home Assistant Voice Pipeline